cycloidio/ansible-symfony2/README.md

 In order to get around the parallel exection, you can do the following:

-1. Specify your own `deployment_before_symlink_tasks_file`, perhaps with the one in this project as a template (look in ansible-symfony2/config/steps/).
+1. Specify your own `ansistrano_before_symlink_tasks_file`, perhaps with the one in this project as a template (look in ansible-symfony2/config/steps/).
 2. Pick one of the following approaches:
   - (a) Organize hosts into groups such that the task will run on only the _first_ host in some group:
     `when: groups['www-production'][0] == inventory_hostname`